pieterlexis/sphinxcontrib-golangdomain/test/index.rst

 :go:func:`(foo.Bar) MethodEight`

-following items should not be linked as current package is 'dummy_package'.
+following items should not be linked to *foo* package since current package is *dummy_package*.

 :go:type:`Spam`